thingsboard/tbmq/k8s/README.md

 Where:

-- `tb-broker-pod-name` - tb-node pod name obtained from the list of the running tb-node pods.
+- `tb-broker-pod-name` - tb-broker pod name obtained from the list of the running tb-broker pods.

 Or use `kubectl get pods` to see the state of all the pods.
 Or use `kubectl get services` to see the state of all the services.